 First, what is XaaS?

 Is this just more marketing fluff?
 Why do we need to define yet another model to fully describe cloud services?
-I contest that XaaS is a legitimate term, and that it is useful to describe a new type of cloud services -- those that make use of IaaS, PaaS, and SaaS all neatly delivered in one package.
+I contest that XaaS is a legitimate term and that it is useful to describe a new type of cloud service -- those that make use of IaaS, PaaS, and SaaS all neatly delivered in one package.
 Such packages are intended to fully displace the delivery of a commodity IT service.
-My favorite example of XaaS is desktop as a service, or DaaS.
+My favorite example of XaaS is desktop as a service or DaaS.
 In a DaaS product, a service provider might assemble it with the following:

 - Servers to run Virtual Desktop Infrastructure from a provider such as Terremark (IaaS)